mark-tasaka/php-jquery-dcc-thief-character-generator-version-3/README.md

 Designed with PHP and jQuery, the Dungeon Crawl Classics Thief Character Generator Version 3 randomly generates a character.
 The generator allows for the user to input different parameters to determine the character's level, equipment, weapons, alignment, etc.
 _________________________________________

-Live versions of the Dungeon Crawl Classics (DCC) Warrior Character Generator Version 3 are found at:
+Live versions of the Dungeon Crawl Classics (DCC) Thief Character Generator Version 3 are found at:

 Dwarves, Warriors and Mighty Deeds: A Dungeon Crawl Classics Fan Site: